When considering a coding bootcamp, it is important to know that you are gaining a valuable return on investment.

 Aligned with content, one of the biggest things to think about when exploring how effective are coding bootcamps is the job security offered by graduating from a coding course.
 The great news is that 75% of employers think bootcamp graduates are “just as prepared” to be high performers as coders with college degrees.
 The pay raise of having these technical skills is also quite impressive, with graduates experiencing an average salary increase of $13,000 after a 16-week coding bootcamp.
 In terms of career placement, a staggering 89% of students receive job offers after attending a quality coding bootcamp.
 In addition to these perks, grads are incredibly satisfied with their jobs, reporting an average happiness rating of 8.9 out of 10 in their new roles.

-Now that we’ve examined the pros and cons in these different areas and modelled an ROI calculation example, how effective are coding bootcamps?
+Now that we’ve examined the pros and cons in these different areas and modeled an ROI calculation example, how effective are coding bootcamps?

 Well, they cost less than a college education, can be completed in a relatively short period of time, and equip you with the knowledge to be just as competitive of a candidate in the tech landscape as those with more formal education degrees.
 Enrolling in Momentum is a bang for your buck that makes a true life-changing difference.